sourcegraph/handbook/content/departments/technical-success/ta/digital-success/team-culture/digital-success-program.md

 The onboarding phase runs for 60 days from contract close.

-Effective FY25, scaled customers are required to be on the cloud, so besides potentially creating a new production instance as part of the hand-off, it is assumed that the production instance is provisioned as part of the hand-off process.
+Effective FY25, Digital customers are required to be on the cloud, so besides potentially creating a new production instance as part of the hand-off, it is assumed that the production instance is provisioned as part of the hand-off process.

 Customer onboarding consists of a series of email nurture campaigns to contacts based on the role mapping (step 7.4 above).
 A synchronous onboarding training can be requested in #discuss-scaled-success.